 An information card enables your customers to learn about your business, products, and services.
 You can also include information about how you began your business.
 Adding a little personal touch can go a long way.
 When creating your information card, be creative.

-You can include a calendar which can help keep the customer informed about upcoming sales, promotions, events, and festivals.
+You can include a calendar that can help keep the customer informed about upcoming sales, promotions, events, and festivals.
 The standard business card size is 3.5″ x 2.”, so they are relatively small which makes them easy for customers to grab and keep for later.

 The Event Ticket

-Allow the ticket to get noticed by adding Stamped Foil, Raised Foil or other features.
+Allow the ticket to get noticed by adding Stamped Foil, Raised Foil, or other features.

 Making New Business Contacts

 Every day, we have the capability to create new business contacts.
-This may be while having lunch, at the bank or during a visit to the post office.
+This may be while having lunch, at the bank, or during a visit to the post office.
 You can have various conversations with these individuals, but that does not mean they will remember you, your business, products, and services offered.

 The Business Card Distribution Game